Xyvir/iex.run/.github/readme.md

 > alphabet.cmd 23-30 35-50

 ## How to use:
-### 1. Basic Invocation using curl.exe from powershell or cmd.exe.
+### 1. Basic Invocation using curl.exe from powershell:
 >powershell syntax:
 >curl.exe iex.run/alphabet | iex

->cmd.exe synatx (works in powershell as well):
+>special cmd.exe synatx (works in powershell as well):
->curl iex.run | cmd alphabet
+>curl iex.run/cmd | cmd alphabet

 ### 2. Using the stub script launcher (Only after step 1 has been run once previously on an endpoint)
 ### 3. Using the stub script launcher in your own scripts or scripting engine.